Andrewogg92/it-service-automation/knowledge_base_auditor/readme.md

 5. **Create the Google Doc**: the draft gets written to Google Drive with a standardized title and format
 6. **Index the new draft**: the new article gets logged back to the PostgreSQL index so future runs won't create duplicates

-Error handling is built in at the extraction and auditing steps — API failures get caught and logged without breaking the workflow.
+Error handling is built in at the extraction and auditing steps.
+API failures get caught and logged without breaking the workflow.

 ---